 Causes of nausea that could make your dog want to eat grass include pancreatitis, stomach upsets, diabetes, fever, and IBD.
 However, it’s important to look at a picture of your dog as a whole; not all dogs that eat grass are ill, so if your dog isn’t showing any other signs of illness, they’re probably fine.

 Pica is the official term for eating non-food items, and it has been linked to nutritional deficiencies.
 The theory is that the dog instinctually recognizes a need for a vitamin or mineral and consumes this in the form of grass.
 There are a couple of problems with this theory.
 One is that grass passes through the dog’s digestive tract almost entirely undigested- so the nutritional value is probably very low.
 A second problem with this theory is that the vast majority of dogs are on a complete and balanced diet that should be providing all of their nutritional needs.
 Individual batch problems notwithstanding, these diets are formulated to avoid nutrient deficiency- yet dogs are still eating grass.

 If your dog is being fed a boutique diet, you could try switching to a different formulation- ideally to a brand that conducts feeding trials.
 These brands not only calculate that their food is balanced by checking the profile of each ingredient added, but they also periodically feed a cohort of dogs their food and measure the actual uptake of nutrients to ensure that dogs can process the diet as intended.

 This is the best way to ensure that a diet is complete and balanced and therefore can’t be resulting in a nutrient deficiency.
-Some dry kibbles aren’t as nutrient-dense, so it’s smart to look for foods that are formulated specifically to a dog’s age, especially true in older dogs.
+Some dry kibbles aren’t as nutrient-dense, so it’s smart to look for foods that are formulated specifically for a dog’s age, especially true in older dogs.